codahale/veil-go/README.md

 Veil static keys are Ed25519 keys.

+### Data Encapsulation

+Data is encapsulated via a variant of XChaCha20Poly1305, where the Poly1305 authenticator is hashed via BLAKE2b to produce an unbiased, 32-byte authenticator.
+The 24-byte random nonce is prepended to the ciphertext.

 ### Key Encapsulation

 The recipient's Ed25519 public key is converted to an X25519 public key.
 An ephemeral X25519 key